U.N. nuclear watchdog chief to visit Iran next week

 Yukiya Amano's decision to accept an Iranian invitation may be a sign of progress in long-stalled efforts by the International Atomic Energy Agency to resume an investigation into the Islamic state's disputed atomic activities.

 While the two diplomatic tracks are separate, both focus on suspicions that Iran may be seeking the capability to make nuclear weapons.
-Iran says its programme is entirely peaceful.
+Iran says its program is entirely peaceful.

 (Reporting by Fredrik Dahl; Editing by Mark Heinrich)